 All of us are taught at a very young age that all Americans have certain rights.
 We are also taught that no American is denied these rights.
 However, after you were convicted of a crime you found out that there was indeed an exception to this rule.
 There is a class of people that are denied.
 You know this because this unfortunate circumstance applies to you.

-Vacating The Conviction.
+- Vacating the conviction.
 Vacating a conviction basically means that it will get overturned.
-The Tacoma criminal defense firm of the Law Offices of Smith and White, PLLC will work hard to get your conviction overturned.
+The Tacoma criminal defense firm of the Smith & White will work hard to get your conviction overturned.

 The right to possess firearms might be one of the hardest rights to regain.
 Someone who was been in convicted of a Class B or C felony, any domestic violence, as well as other misdemeanors have a set of requirements that they must meet to get your civil rights restored.
 (Class A felonies cannot have their gun rights restored.)
 Those requirements are:

-At The Law Offices of Smith & White PLLC, we will dedicate ourselves to helping you regain your civil rights.
+At The Law Offices of Smith & White, PLLC, we will dedicate ourselves to helping you regain your civil rights.
 Contact us to schedule your free consultation.
-Call or e-mail the law office of Smith & White, PLLC – your free case analysis awaits you.
+Call or email Smith & White – your free case analysis awaits you.